GHSoyad/javaScript-problem-solving-beginner/README.md

 #7 You and your friends Tom, Jane, Peter and John got their final exam results.
 Your total score is 85, Tom’s total score is 66, Jane’s total score is 95, Peter’s total score is 56 and John’s total score is 40.
 The grading chart is
-80 or above A grade,
+● 80 or above A grade,
-60 or above B grade,
+● 60 or above B grade,
-50 or above C grade,
+● 50 or above C grade,
-40 or above D grade,
+● 40 or above D grade,
-39 or less => F grade
+● 39 or less => F grade.
 Write a program to find your and your friends’ grades using if-else.

 #8 You are given three numbers 13, 79, and 45.
 Write a program that will print the largest number using if-else.